What Is Feudalism?

 You may have seen this before in stories like The Hunger Games.
 A powerful elite ruling over completely dependent districts, filled with people who are almost slaves.
 Getting those people to fight against each other to distract them from the real enemy, those who completely controlled them.

 It does not look like a dystopia at first.
 Right now, it looks like a convenience.
-But by the time we realize what is going on, it will be too late.
+But by the time we realise what is going on, it will be too late.

 How It Happens Without Anyone Noticing